Tri-Valley Community Television: History

 On May 1, 2007, it was reported that the station requested $65,000 from each of the four cities to keep running through the end of June (the end of the station's fiscal year).
 This comes after the station's board of directors was removed, and it was announced that the mayors from the four cities would oversee the station instead.
 TV30 had used up most of its $100,000 credit line and was $208,000 in debt.
 On June 30, the "TV30 News" gave its final broadcast.

-In 2012 the city of San Ramon announced that in a money saving move it would shift the city's support from Tri-Valley to Contra Costa Television.
-Since 1984 Tri Valley had covered San Ramon, broadcasting local sports, the city's annual Christmas tree lighting, the annual "Mayor's Report," and city council meetings, in exchange for an annual subsidy.
-Contra Costa offered these services at a lower price.
+In 2012, the city of San Ramon announced that, as a cost-saving measure, it would shift its support from Tri-Valley to Contra Costa Television.
+Since 1984, Tri-Valley had covered San Ramon, broadcasting local sports, the city's annual Christmas tree lighting, the annual "Mayor's Report," and city council meetings in exchange for an annual subsidy.
+Contra Costa Television offered these services at a lower price.

 In 2014 Executive Director Melissa Tench-Stevens reported that the Digital TV Fairness Act would cost TV30 over $500,000 annually in lost funding.

-Today there are new programs airing and being developed which bring the station back to its roots.
-The station is once again focused on highlighting the events, people and places in the Tri-Valley area.
+The station's programming has included programs focused on events, people and places in the Tri-Valley area.